NafisTahmid/property-management/README.md

 ## 4. Property CRUD operations

 In order to do create, update or delete operations the user must be authenticated as a result, she/he needs to add the token in the **_Headers_** of such requests.
-Example:
+Procedure:
 **_Authorization_**: **_Bearer "token value"_**

 - Get all properties: